 Spread out over a year, this lack of sleep is the equivalent of losing a month-and-a-half of sleep.
 It gets worse.

 About 70 million Americans suffer from chronic sleep disorders, the CDC estimates.
 There are 90 different sleep disorders characterized by excessive daytime sleepiness, difficulty initiating or maintaining sleep, and abnormal events occurring during sleep.
-Middle-aged people – between the ages of 45 to 64 – suffer insomnia the most, along with people who are morbidly obese, which can trigger sleep apnea, where you temporarily stop breathing, especially during sleep.
+Middle-aged people – between the ages of 45 to 64 – suffer insomnia the most, along with people who are morbidly obese.

 There are all kinds of over-the-counter and prescription sleep aids to get you drowsy and sleeping through the night.
 But I’m an advocate for natural remedies and lifestyle changes that can be equally as effective – without the addictive properties or harsh side effects of pills.
 Give these tips for better sleep a try, and see if you can get the sleep your body needs.